psugihara/joint/Docs/Tutorial.md

   log(name + “ arrived”)
 ```

 The first line declares a function which can be called by the client.
-The built-in variable server is a dictionary.
-Dictionaries in Pass, similar to objects in JavaScript, are data structures which map keys of type String to values of any type (function, number, string, array, or dictionary).
+The built-in variable `server` is a dictionary.
+Dictionaries in Pass, similar to objects in JavaScript, are data structures which map variable keys to values of any type (function, number, string, array, or dictionary).
 Dictionary values can be accessed and assigned using the dot notation shown above.
-This assignment maps the key `“arrive”` to a function.
+This assignment maps the key `arrive` to a function.
 Functions are denoted by a comma-delimited, parentheses-enclosed argument list (which may be empty) followed by a tilde.
 The function here takes the single argument `name`.The variable server is a special dictionary.
 Any functions that are mapped to keys in server can be called by the client.

 The second line is the body block of our function.
 Enclosed blocks are indicated by a 2-space indent at the start of the line.
 The `log()` function should be familiar from the last example.
 The overloaded `+` operator, when used with strings, will create a new string which is a concatenation of the original two strings.
 When a string and a number are used with the `+` operator, the number is coerced to a string before being concatenated.